 When the ball has been struck, and the follow-through is being accomplished, there are two rules, hitherto held sacred, which may at last be broken.
 With the direction and force of the swing your chest is naturally turned round until it is facing the flag, and your body now abandons all restraint, and to a certain extent throws itself, as it were, after the ball.
 There is a great art in timing this body movement exactly.
-If it takes place the fiftieth part of a second too soon the stroke will be entirely ruined; if it comes too late it will be quite ineffectual, and will only result in making the golfer feel uneasy and as if something had gone wrong.
+It if takes place the fiftieth part of a second too soon the stroke will be entirely ruined; if it comes too late it will be quite ineffectual, and will only result in making the golfer feel uneasy and as if something had gone wrong.
 When made at the proper instant it adds a good piece of distance to the drive, and that instant, as explained, is just when the club is following through.
-An examination of the photograph indicating the finish of the swing (No. IX.)

-will show how my body has been thrown forward until at this stage it is on the outward side of the B line, although it was slightly on the other side when the ball was being addressed.
+An examination of the photograph indicating the finish of the swing (No. VIII.) will show how my body has been thrown forward until at this stage it is on the outward side of the B line, although it was slightly on the other side when the ball was being addressed.
 Secondly, when the ball has gone, and the arms, following it, begin to pull, the head, which has so far been held perfectly still, is lifted up so as to give freedom to the swing, and incidentally it allows the eyes to follow the flight of the ball.
+A hint I give to all my pupils to encourage their follow-through is that when they are bringing the club down on to the ball. they should imagine that they have not only to hit the ball that they see, but another one about six inches in front of it also.
+This induces the club to go forward in the line of the flight of the ball, and is one of the most effectual hints I know.

-I like to see the arms finish well up with the hands level with the head.
+I like to see the arms finish well up, with the hands level with the head.
 This generally means a properly hit ball and a good follow-through.
-At the finish of the stroke the right arm should be above the left, the position being exactly the reverse of that in which the arms were situated at the top of the swing, except that now the right arm is not quite so high as the left one was at the earlier stage.
-The photograph (No. IX.) indicates that the right arm is some way below the level of the shaft of the club, whereas it will be remembered that the left arm was almost exactly on a level with it.
+At the finish of the stroke the arms should be as nearly as possible level with each other.
+At the top of the swing the right arm was noticeably above the left, but now the former has fallen somewhat.
+The photograph (No. VIII.) indicates that the right arm is some way below the level of the shaft of the club, whereas it will be remembered that on the upward swing it was just level with it.
 Notice also the position of the wrists at the finish of the stroke.